![]() |

 all modern EDC systems allow to export CDISC ODM metadata and clinical data.

-In the seldom case that your data capture system does not export to ODM, one can always start from CSV (comma-separated-value) or SAS Transport 5 (XPT) data and transform these to ODM using our "ODM Generator" software.
+In the seldom case that your data capture system does not export to ODM, one can always start from Excel, CSV (comma-separated-value) or SAS Transport 5 (XPT) data and transform these to ODM using our "ODM Generator" software.

 The latter allows to generate ODM from any "text based" data using any kind of delimiter between the fields, or starting from SAS-XPT files.